Nexmo/verify-javascript-sdk/README.md

+# The Verify SDK will shut down effective 14th November, 2018.

+## To assist with a seamless migration to the Verify API, we have prepared [technical documentation](https://www.nexmo.com/blog/2018/05/10/nexmo-verify-api-implementation-guide-dr/) that will guide you in implementing the Verify API into your client side applications.

 # Nexmo Verify SDK for JavaScript

 You use Nexmo Verify to verify that a user has access to a specific phone number.
 Nexmo sends a PIN code in an SMS or Text-To-Speech, your user enters this PIN into your App, you validate the PIN with Nexmo.
 With Verify SDK for JavaScript you easily integrate Verify functionality into your App.